About This Course

 Module 1 – UNDERSTANDING CYBER RISKS AND A LITTLE TECHNOLOGY

-Please note all times listed are GMT.
+Please note all times listed are UK time zone.
 The live ILT sessions are delivered via Zoom webinar format.

-The structure of all educational modules (1-8) are similar.
+The structure of all educational modules (1-8) are very similar.

 It is advised for the student to make an estimated commitment of 8-10 hours per week for each module.